pakitochus/mapBrain/README.md

 mapBrain
 ===================
-Performs a Spherical Brain Mapping of a 3D Brain Image.
+A librrary to perform **Spherical Brain Mapping** on a 3D Brain Image.

+The **Spherical Brain Mapping** (SBM) is a framework intended to map the internal structures and features of the brain onto a 2D image that summarizes all this information, as described in [1] and [2].

 Installation
 ----------------